 - proposing a collective action as a Project - a campus-wide and/or community-wide initiative that advances UN goals.
 For inspiration, learn about Middlebury College's successful campus-wide action to become carbon neutral by 2016 (advancing SDG 13).

-In Fellowship sessions (a minimum of four convenings between mid-August and mid-November), Millennium Fellows convene on their respective campuses.
+In Fellowship sessions (a minimum of 8 convenings between August and November), Millennium Fellows convene on their respective campuses.
 During these sessions, Campus Directors will lead you through the MCN Action Toolkit - an adaptive curriculum to help you reflect on core values, hone skills, and take informed action for UN goals.
 The curriculum is experiential - it is meant to be applied to help you grow as a leader in real-time as you manage your Project.
-As a campus hub, you will have the choice to focus Fellowship sessions on specific elements of the curriculum - the MCN Action Toolkit:
+As a campus hub, you will get exposed to a variety of elements during the Fellowship sessions as part of the the MCN Action Toolkit:

 - cultivating core values (empathy, humility, inclusion).